Concert residency: History

 Liberace's 1944 debut was followed by Frank Sinatra with the Rat Pack, as well as Elvis Presley.
 In April 1956, Presley began a two-week concert residency at the New Frontier Hotel and Casino, following the release of his self-titled debut album.
 His shows were poorly-received by the conservative, middle-aged hotel guests—"like a jug of corn liquor at a champagne party," wrote a critic for Newsweek.
-Nevertheless, between 1969 and 1976, Presley would perform 837 consecutive sold-out shows at the (formerly) Hilton Las Vegas, which has since been renamed the Westgate Las Vegas Resort & Casino.
+Nevertheless, between 1969 and 1976, Presley would perform 636 consecutive sold-out shows at the (formerly) Hilton Las Vegas, which has since been renamed the Westgate Las Vegas Resort & Casino.
+During the mid-1960s, The 5th Dimension's big break into stardom happened at Ceasars Palace during the mid-1960s, after which they became regular headliners on the Las Vegas Strip.

 Kurt Melien, vice president of entertainment at Caesars Palace, explained that "Historically, Vegas residencies were more a loss leader event – famous artists playing in small showrooms just to draw in the gambling crowds."
 In the music world, Las Vegas was known as the place where singers went to "die"—if their careers hadn't suffered already—and where they could earn a comparatively meager wage in their "twilight" years, entertaining tourists on the Strip alongside magicians like David Copperfield, illusionists and Siegfried & Roy's tigers.
 Music journalist Jim Farber stated, "There used to be a certain element of cheesiness to playing in Vegas.
 I talked to Cher about that, and she referred to it as an 'elephant graveyard where talent goes to die' — and she was speaking of herself."